 Muslim marriages in India are considered to be a private matter unless the couple decided to register their marriage under the Special Marriage Act of 1954.
 Owing to these historical factors, the checks that have been placed on the husband’s unilateral right of divorce by governments of other countries, such as the prohibition of instant divorce, haven’t been implemented in India.

 There was a desperate need to ban this cult because of the following reasons:

 - It creates Inequality between men and women.
 Thus, violating one of our fundamental rights — the right to equality.

 - It’s immoral towards women which is unacceptable in Indian society.

-Usually, the term is used to signify that after saying divorce three times, then couple cannot be together ever but reality is something different, actually the concept of instant divorce doesn’t exist in Quran.
+Usually, the term is used to signify that after saying divorce three times, then the couple cannot be together ever but the reality is something different the concept of instant divorce doesn’t exist in the Quran.
 It’s something misinterpreted and invented by people.